 The Princeton Environmental Institute and the Andlinger Center for Energy and the Environment Announce a Joint Call for Proposals for Innovative Research, Teaching, and Mentorship in Energy and the Environment

 The Princeton Environmental Institute (PEI) and the Andlinger Center for Energy and the Environment (ACEE) are pleased to announce a joint call for proposals.
 The goal is to encourage research, teaching, and mentorship that will advance the world’s understanding of important problems in energy and the environment, encourage faculty development, increase Princeton’s institutional capabilities, and enhance the undergraduate experience.
-The area of activity within energy and the environment is not constrained; proposals may focus, for example, on climate science, energy, health, land and water use and bioenergy, urban issues, and international issues related to energy and the environment.
+The area of activity within energy and the environment is not constrained; proposals may focus, for example, on climate science, energy, health, land and water use, bioenergy, urban issues, and international issues related to energy and the environment.

 Criteria for Selection: